EdZeno/CV/README.md

 ## Eduard Kulcsickij-Gut
 I consider conciseness to be a virtue and I am often guilty of oversimplifying complex issues so I will try to keep this CV as short as possible.
-My diverse experience led me to tech after I have realized that it has the awesome capability to create immense real value and tangible benefits from a minimal investment of commodities.
+My diverse experience led me to tech after I have realized that it has the awesome capability to create immense real value and tangible benefits without a significant investment of commodities.
 Code is cheap it can be written and rewritten without any cost other than time.
 I am as any other person is much more than what I do or have done for living, but to demonstrate a few of my skills and because you are reading a CV after all I will describe my work experience below.